Measure

 Editing a Line

-Click the pencil icon to move nodes or add new nodes to a line.
+Click the nodes to move them around.
 Click anywhere off the line and on the map to complete the edits.

 Information in a Line